meltano/cloud-docs/docs/encrypting_secrets.md

 DATABASE_CREDENTIALS=secret_database_credentials_here
 ```

-The output of your `secrets.yml` file will look something like this:
+The default output file, `secrets.yml`, will look similar to this:

 ```
 env: